reactive-python/reactpy/README.md

 # IDOM &middot; [![Tests](https://github.com/idom-team/idom/workflows/Test/badge.svg?event=push)](https://github.com/idom-team/idom/actions?query=workflow%3ATest) [![PyPI Version](https://img.shields.io/pypi/v/idom.svg)](https://pypi.python.org/pypi/idom) [![License](https://img.shields.io/badge/License-MIT-purple.svg)](https://github.com/idom-team/idom/blob/main/LICENSE)

-IDOM is a Python package for making user interfaces.
-These interfaces are built from small elements of functionality like buttons text and images.
+IDOM is a Python web framework for building **interactive websites without needing a single line of Javascript**.
+These sites are built from small elements of functionality like buttons text and images.
 IDOM allows you to combine these elements into reusable "components" that can be composed together to create complex views.

 Ecosystem independence is also a core feature of IDOM.
 It can be added to existing applications built on a variety of sync and async web servers, as well as integrated